Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/physics/introduction.rst

-If you use a Curve Guide and want the particles to follow the curve, you have to set Angular Velocity to Spin and leave the rotation on Constant (i.e. don't turn on Dynamic).
+If you use a Curve Guide and want the particles to follow the curve, you have to set Angular Velocity to Spin and leave the rotation on Constant (i.e. do not turn on Dynamic).
 Curve Follow does not work for particles.

 Common Physics Settings